-The district will take official attendance every day at 9:20 AM.
+The elementary will take tardy attendance at 8:00 AM, official attendance every day at 9:20 AM.
+Class attendance will be taken every period at the secondary level.

 A student absent for any portion of the day, should follow the procedures below to provide documentation of the absence.